 Kyle doesn’t ignore the infamous people who have used these guns either.
 Names like Al Capone, Frankie Yale and John Dillinger are featured, as are those of Lee Harvey Oswald and Jack Ruby.
-As Kyle notes in the book – the guns are just the tools, and can be used for great good or evil.
+As Kyle notes in the book, guns are just tools and can be used for great good or evil.

 Prior to completing this book, Kyle and a friend were murdered.
 Fortunately, enough of the book was complete that Kyle’s co-author and the co-author from his prior book, American Sniper, were able to round out the chapters and bring the book to completion.

 Kyle’s wife, Taya Kyle also contributed to the book, giving readers a greater understanding of the man Chris Kyle was.

 Kyle donated the profits of his first book to charity, and his family are said to have lived a comfortable, but humble, existence.
 As with many young men, Kyle was building for his family’s future financial independence, which was not yet secure at the time of his death.
 There was concern that the proceeds from this book would not benefit his family.